Can women get too big lifting heavy weights?

 It’s important to understand that women do not produce as much testosterone as most males…but some produce more than others.
 Most women do not put on much muscle when they hit the heavy weights…but some do, especially in certain areas.
 So to totally generalize women and say they’ll never gain too much muscle lifting heavy weights is not actually true.

 I’ve worked with many past professional athletes who put on muscle extremely fast in their quads when they train their legs too often or too heavy.
-Years of being a pro ice skater or gymnast has now given them the ability to put on muscle in their thighs very quickly.
-Personally I’m attracted to fit women and muscular thighs so I don’t see this as a problem…BUT I’m not the one who has to fit into skinny jeans and wear skirts everyday.
+Years of being a pro ice skater or gymnast have given them the ability to put on muscle in their thighs very quickly.
+Personally, I’m attracted to fit women and muscular thighs so I don’t see this as a problem…BUT I’m not the one who has to fit into skinny jeans and wear skirts every day.
 So when I get a client who tells me “hey Jade I put on muscle really easy in my arms or really easy in my thighs and I currently don’t want huge muscular thighs” I better pay attention!
 If I don’t and I just run with the theory that all women should lift heavy and CAN NEVER put on too much muscle I’d be an idiot…I would also get fired.

 The truth is, some men put on muscle really easy while some men will struggle their whole lives to put on 5-10 pounds of lean muscle.
 The same goes for women.
 Some women will always be the Gwyneth Paltrow types and never get too big from lifting weights….but then you have some women who are just built more to be an athlete and they gain muscle much easier than other women.
 Some women love that they put on muscle easily and some women do not.